Signs of Safety

-Thurrock is adopting Signs of Safety as our way of working with families because this will support us to achieve the type of service that children, young people, parents and carers have told us they want.
+Thurrock has adopted Signs of Safety as our way of working with families because this is helping to support us to achieve the type of service that children, young people, parents and carers have told us they want.
 Best practice is child-focused, solution-orientated, and respectful and inclusive of families, and this is what we want to achieve through adopting Signs of Safety.

 Where Signs of Safety has been adopted by other local authorities it has been welcomed by families.
 Families have reported that (often for the first time) they are clear about what services expect from them.
 Families particularly like that their views and strengths are acknowledged as well as their weaknesses understood.

 Signs of Safety is now widely recognised internationally as the leading approach to child protection casework.
 It provides a clear framework for how to do the work within children’s services, how to build relationships with families and work effectively with them to achieve strong outcomes for children and young people.